Our Journey Westward

 I can’t get away any longer with reading books that have any sort of girly-girl flavor.
 Lucky for me, there are TONS of wonderful living books to fill the time.
 Also lucky for me, I LOVE these books just as much as my boys!

-What make a book appealing to BOYS?
+What makes a book appealing to BOYS?
 Adventure.
 Mystery.
 Intrigue.
 Strong characters.
 Humor.
 Battles.

-Some of these books also contain the plot of good overcoming evil which can so beautifully illustrate the point I like to often remind my boys…Good wins in the end.
+Some of these books also contain the plot of good overcoming evil which can so beautifully illustrate the point I like to remind my boys often: good wins in the end.
 God wins.
-That’s a message I want burned in their souls so they never lose hope when the evil of this world seems to speak louder than anything else they might hear.
+That’s a message I want to be burned in their souls so they never lose hope when the evil of this world seems to speak louder than anything else they might hear.

 This post contains affiliate links.